 When Should I Do an Internship?

 That's your choice!
-You can intern during the summer or during the school year, for several weeks or several months up to a year, for six to eight hours a week, up to 40 hours a week.
-Many structured internship programs prefer students in their junior or senior year.
+You can intern during the summer or during the school year, for several weeks or several months, for six to eight hours a week or up to 40 hours a week.
+Many structured internship programs prefer students in their junior or senior years.
 However, first-year students and sophomores may be able to create their own individualized internship experience as well.